theuggla/lysande-jekyll-theme/README.md

 The most relevant are:
 * `npm run gulp` Builds the system clean into the "dist"-folder
 * `npm run gulo:build` Builds the system into the "dist"-folder
-* `npm run gulp:watch` Watches for changes to .html and .scss
+* `npm run gulp:watch` Watches for changes to .html, .scss and .js
-* `npm run gulp:serve` Watches for changes and do browserify tasks.

 ## Daily workflow
 Start out by `vagrant up` your machine and ssh into it (`vagrant ssh`).
 Change directory to `cd /vagrant`.